marrus-sh/laboratory/README.md

 #  LABORATORY  #

 __Laboratory__ is a client-side engine for interfacing with the API of [__Mastodon__](https://github.com/tootsuite/mastodon), a free and open-source social networking server.
-Laboratory pulls and stores data from a Mastodon server and makes it accessible to frontends through its __Event API.__
+Laboratory pulls and stores data from a Mastodon server and makes it accessible to frontends through its __Request API.__
 Check out the __[source code](src)__ for more information how to Laboratory in your own projects.
 Or, you can keep reading for a brief overview of the project and what it's about.